 IBM i audit data is stored in journal receivers.
 These receivers can exist in any library, but the default is to create the receivers in a general purpose library, QGPL, that is often littered with user and system objects.
 The receivers should be placed into a library specific for that purpose.
 Segregating these receivers into their own library simplifies housekeeping and helps facilitate security personnel protect this highly valuable data.
 Commercial security applications may have alternative repositories that also need to be processed and archived.

-Compliance Monitor contains a powerful “harvesting” feature that performs a scheduled extraction of select audit journal types from audit journal receivers on multiple servers.
-The extracted data is stored inside the Compliance Monitor environment with compression that often exceeds 90 percent!
+Powertech Compliance Monitor for IBM i contains a powerful “harvesting” feature that performs a scheduled extraction of select audit journal types from audit journal receivers on multiple servers.
+The extracted data is stored inside the Compliance Monitor for IBM i environment with compression that often exceeds 90 percent!
 This capability enables audit reporting even after the source receivers have been saved and deleted!

 Regardless of the reporting performed on the journal receiver data, security and compliance experts highly recommend that the original (source) data be saved and archived—indefinitely if possible.
 These receivers are definitive and irrefutable proof and should be treated much like any other forensic evidence.